thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Thursday, 27 July 2023
+### Daily Rundown on Friday, 28 July 2023

-- The average temperature today is 21.16˚C;
+- The average temperature today is 20.3˚C;
-- With highs of 21.77˚C and lows of 15.6˚C.
+- With highs of 20.76˚C and lows of 13.89˚C.
 - You can expect light rain for the day.

 <!-- weather_marker ends -->